Renato Usatîi: 2014 parliamentary election

 In April 2014, Usatîi was elected as the new leader of the Republican People's Party after a unanimous vote of the 248 delegates present at the fourth Congress of the party.
 After electing a new president, the party renamed itself to “Our Party”.
 On 10 June 2014, the Ministry of Justice of Moldova denied Usatîi's request to change the party's name saying that the rebranding was voted in violation of the party's internal regulations.
-He considered the decision politically-motivated and accused the Ministry of following the Liberal Democratic Party of Moldova's orders.
+He considered the decision politically motivated and accused the Ministry of following the Liberal Democratic Party of Moldova's orders.
 In August 2014, Usatîi founded a new party named “PaRUs” (Party of Renato Usatîi) with the intention of participating in the 2014 Moldovan parliamentary election.
 The party was denied registration by the Ministry of Justice, which cited suspicions that around 30% of the signatures submitted had been forged.

 On 30 September, Usatîi announced that he was going to participate in the 2014 parliamentary election as a candidate on the electoral list of the political party "Patria".
 The party was excluded from the race three days before the elections on the grounds that it used money from abroad to finance its electoral campaign.
 In August 2020, the European Court of Human Rights concluded that the exclusion was not based on sufficient and relevant evidence.
 The Court also mentioned that the decisions of the national authorities were unreasonable and arbitrary.
 On 27 November, Usatîi announced that he was leaving the country citing fears of imminent arrest.

 In February 2015, the Republican People's Party again rebranded itself to “Our Party” and elected Usatîi as its leader.
 This time the changes were approved by the Ministry of Justice.

 First term as Mayor of Bălți: 2015-2018

 Usatîi returned to Moldova in May 2015 and decided to run for Mayor of Bălți.
 He won the election by a decisive margin and was inaugurated as mayor on 2 July.
 Under his leadership, in October 2017, the Bălți administration was declared the most transparent city administration in Moldova by the IDIS-Viitorul Institute and the Slovakian Institute for Economic and Social Reforms „INEKO”.

-In October 2016, a national and international arrest warrant was issued by a Moldovan Court for Usatîi.
+In October 2016, a national and international arrest warrant was issued for Usatîi.
 In September 2016, Usatîi left the country for Russia and remained there until the 2019 Moldovan constitutional crisis and the inauguration of the Sandu Cabinet.